-Any laboratory, warehouse, medical center or educational institution most likely produces an abundance of hazardous waste they must get rid of each year.
-Correctly discarding hazardous materials can be a challenging, costly and time-consuming process, but properly disposing of harmful substances is imperative for public health and safety.
+Any laboratory, warehouse, medical center or educational institution most likely produces an abundance of hazardous waste they must dispose of each year.
+Correctly discarding hazardous materials can be a challenging, costly and time-consuming process, but proper hazardous waste disposal is imperative for public health and safety.
 Fortunately, lab packing serves as an efficient and cost-effective way for organizations to decommission their hazardous waste safely.

-This article will go over what a lab pack is, which materials can be transported within a lab pack, which industries use lab packs, which benefits using lab packs can offer and where these containers end up after being sent off-site.
-Finally, we’ll also discuss the various governmental regulations surrounding lab packs and the disposal of hazardous waste.
+This article will go over the definition of a lab pack, which materials can be transported within a lab pack, which industries use lab packs, which benefits using lab packs can offer and where these containers end up after being sent off-site.
+Finally, we'll also discuss the various governmental regulations surrounding lab packs and the disposal of hazardous waste.
 If you work in an industry that generates hazardous waste, keep reading to find out how to quickly, efficiently and safely dispose of it with lab packs.

 What Are Lab Packs?